xinyangqi/506-group-12-project-/README.md

 ## Uploaded Files

  **Xinyang Qi**: Under "xinyang" file
- - 506 group project.ipynb (The first version of Python solutions.
+ - 506_group_project_Xinyang Qi.ipynb (The version of Python solutions.
 Contains data cleaning, variable selection based on OLS outcomes and covariance matrices, and a primary GLS solution using **statistic models**.
 Current GLS model includes a cubic spline modification for activity duration.)

  **Jingwen Xiao**: Under "Jingwen Xiao file" file
  - group_project_1.R (The first version of R solutions using packages **dplyr** and **mgcv**.
 Contains data cleaning, variable recoding and selection based on primary GAM model outcomes and a simple OLS for reference.
 Current GAM model includes factor variables and smooth splines up to k = 3.)